-According to this understanding of rationality, facts are what rational actors will agree about once they have access to the same information.
-To what amount probabilities can count as facts is a matter of dispute (see Eagle, 2010, for an overview), but we will not go into that debate here.
-To the rational actor paradigm, however, there are no moral facts, values are just what an actor happens to prefer.
-This leads to the problem whether individually rational actions by separate actors are not self-defeating.
+Things are somewhat simpler with utilites: to the rational actor paradigm, there are no moral facts, values are just what an actor happens to prefer.
+This leads to the problem whether individually rational actions by separate actors are not selfdefeating.
 They would be so if they should lead to aggregate outcomes that some or all actors could improve upon according to their own preferences.
 The classical example for this problem is the prisoner's dilemma.
 Among the many uses of the rational actor paradigm is the analysis of this kind of situations (Stewart and Plotkin, 2012).